-COVID-19 has claimed close to 900,000 death so far worldwide.
-With close to 30 million cases globally, COVID-19 poses a serious threat.
-But, there are no vaccines proven to protect the body.
+COVID-19 has claimed close to 50M deaths so far worldwide.
+With close to 200 million cases globally, COVID-19 still poses a serious threat.
+Covid-19 vaccines have been proven to be very effective.
 In this article, we speak with Dr. Sonia Punj, an infectious disease expert and a frontline COVID-19 personnel.

 1. Could you please tell our readers a little bit about your background, career journey, and your current role at Brightpoint Health?

 Sonia: I grew up in India until the age of 15 when I moved to the United States.
 Medicine always interested me and especially infections with different bacterias and viruses, though not realizing that I will actually end up in a field surrounded by all the microbes.

 I finished my residency at Elmhurst Hospitals which probably provided the initial platform on this journey.
 Elmhurst NY is probably the most diverse area with as many as ten different cultures/countries represented in the ten block radius of the hospital.

 I further continued on as a co-principal investigator on a state-funded project about friends and family returning to their native land with no prophylaxis towards Malaria and thereby actually ending with Malaria.

 This was usually due to the misconception of having an inherent immunity towards Malaria when in fact this immunity lasts only upto two years.
 This perhaps further fueled my interest in the field of Infectious Disease leading to my fellowship at Mount Sinai in the field of Infectious Disease.